dorianOrozco/dorianOrozco/README.md

 After a year of designing, building and maintaining web applications, I transitioned into a front-end development role; a move that has helped me grow into a more well-rounded full-stack developer.

 I'm currently maintaining and designing Angular applications that manage and support industrial machines across the globe.
-From the Americas, to Europe and Austrailia.
+From the Americas, to Europe and Australia.

 <a href="https://skillicons.dev">
   <img src="https://skillicons.dev/icons?i=angular,ts,sass" />